bttv-android/bttv/architecture.md

 As we can't publish the whole application we simply track all our changes using `git`.
 This is done by creating a new tag right after the dissemblance of the base apk file.
 Every modification can then be tracked using `git diff` the result of which is stored in the `patches` directory. `git apply` takes these files and appies the changes to a given commit.
 This way, given the same base code produced by apktool, the mod is reproducable.

 `base + patches (+ sources) = mod`

+# Architecture - mod directory

+The `mod` Android Studio Project contains three modules:

+ - [`app`](#app) - core logic of the mod
+ - [`twitch`](#twitch) - stubs for Twitch Classes
+ - [`consumer`](#consumer) - needed to get some mangled methods back

+## app

+The app module contains most of the logic for the mod.
+For it to use it depends on the `twitch` module to use classes in the stock twitch app.
+All calls in `patches` should go to methods in the `bttv.api` package.
+The methods in this package are mostly just wrappers around classes in the root `bttv` package.
+They exist for the purpose of error handling (they call their underlying method in a try/catch block) and somtimes Logging (they can log if a method is called and what it has returned).
+For Android Studio this will look like dead code.

+## twitch

+This module consists of stubs for classes that exist in the twitch app.
+The app module depends on it's APIs.
+This means the app module can call methods in this module but this module itself will not be compiled.
+This way we do not overwrite the existing classes when merging.

+## consumer

+For the Webp-Glide library we need to call certain methods and use classes that do not exist in the stock app.
+This module is an App which simply registers the WebP library.
+In the buildsource step we then copy the needed files from this module into the bundle.

 If anything is left unclear feel free to [create a new discussion][new-disc] here on github.